 Study area

-Murman coast is a northern border of the Kola Peninsula with a coastal line of about 700 km, including numerous bays and fiords.
+Murman coast is a northern border of the Kola Peninsula with a coastal line length of about 700 km, including numerous bays and fiords.
 The longest, Kola Bay, divide Murman coast into two regions: Western Murman and Eastern Murman.
 These two parts demonstrate different environmental conditions, as the effects of Gulf Stream drop sharply from west to east.
 After E.F.
 Gourjanova, I.G.
 Zaks and P.V.
 Ushakov (Gourjanova & Ushakov, 1929; Gourjanova et al.,1929; Gourjanova et al., 1930) we consider Western Murman, Kola inlet and Eastern Murman as tree distinct regions.
 Owing to gradient changes in environment this whole area has transitional biogeographical status - from boreal to arctic zone (Zenkevich, 1963).

 Sampling

-We used two different quantitative sampling procedures to resolve all the given problems (i) random sampling for evaluation of mean abundance across Murman coast, (ii) regular grid small-scale sampling aimed on analysis of spatial arrangement of bivalve densitiy (microdistribution) within the tidal flats.
+We used two different quantitative sampling procedures to resolve all the given problems: (i) random sampling for evaluation of mean abundance across Murman coast and (ii) regular grid small-scale sampling aimed to analyze the spatial arrangement of bivalve densitiy (microdistribution) within the tidal flats.
 All samples were sieved through 1 mm mesh.

-I. Random sampling was conducted at at 18 sites (all for C. edule and 12 of them for M. balthica) (table.
+I. Random sampling was conducted at 18 sites (all for C. edule and 12 of them for M. balthica) (table.
 1).
 The sampling took place in July-August, from 2002 to 2010.
 We took five samples at each tidal level in all soft-bottom sites studied.
-We used 5 cm deep cores, with a surface area of 1/30 m-2 at the sites inhabited by Macoma alone, and with area of 1/10 m-2 for sites where both Macoma and Cerastoderma occured.
+We used 5 cm deep cores, with a surface area of 1/30 m-2 at the sites inhabited by Macoma alone, and with area of 1/10 m-2 for sites where acoma and Cerastoderma occurred together.

 II.
 For short-term sampling for microdistribution we adopted (scaled down) regular grid sampling procedure from Trush et al (1989).
-We allocated a single sample grid site in each of three bays: Dalne-Zelenetskaya (2007), Yarnyhnaya (2008) and Pala (2008).
-In all three bays samples were collected at middle intertidal, since it is known to be the most typical habitat for both species (Gourjanova & Ushakov, 1929; Gourjanova et al.,1929; Gourjanova et al., 1930).
+We allocated a single sample grid site in each of three bays: Dalne-Zelenetskaya (2007), Yarnyshnaya (2008) and Pala (2008).
+In all three bays all the samples were collected at middle intertidal zone (level), since it is known to be the most typical habitat for the both species (Gourjanova & Ushakov, 1929; Gourjanova et al.,1929; Gourjanova et al., 1930).
 Each sampling site (12 x 7.5 m) was divided into twelve equal sectors.
 From each sector three sediment cores (1/30 m-2) were taken.
 The position of each core was assigned from randomly derived cartesian coordinates.
 We took a total of 36 samples from each bay.
 In Dalne-Zelenetskaya bay in 2008 we collected twice the number of cores from two adjacent sites.
-In all cases, we extracted both species from same samples.
+In all cases, we extracted both species from all samples.

-Using the data from the sampling in the Dalne-Zelenetskaya bay taken in 2008 we also illustrated microdistribution of C. edule.
-We recorded location and collected every cockle individual found across one of the two 12 x 7.5 m sampling sites.
+Using data from the sampling in the Dalne-Zelenetskaya bay taken in 2008, we also illustrated microdistribution of C. edule.
+We recorded the location and collected every cockle individual found across one of the two 12 x 7.5 m sampling sites.
 Finally, a total distribution map of the sapling site with spatial resolution of 5 cm was created.
 All collected bivalves were sorted, identified and counted.
-We have measured the shell length and individual weight of every cockle.
-Additionnaly the mollusc age was determined by counting shell annual growth marks.
+We have measured the shell length and individual weight of every cockle in samples.
+Additionally, the mollusc age was determined by counting shell annual growth marks.

 Statistical analysis

-We employed identical statistical procedures for both species (separately).
+Identical statistical procedures for both species were employed.
 From the data obtained with the first sampling procedure, we estimated the larger-scale patterns of abundance across the Murman coast.
 We started with describing the abundances from each site.
 We used both medians and means as measures of central tendency and created Tukey boxplots (Tukey, 1976) to illustrate abundance variability.
 Data on abundance from individual samples from one site was used for plotting.
 Kruskal-Wallis test (Hollander, Wolfe, 1973) was used for comparison between regions.